Is it a good idea to use a TV as a computer monitor? If you are finding an answer to this question, this post will be helpful to you.

 - Response time

-Why you should not use a TV as a computer monitor?
+Why should you not use a TV as a computer monitor?

 Here are some main reasons why using television as a computer monitor is not advisable:

 One of the main issues with using a TV screen as a monitor is TVs have much larger screens as compared to computer monitors.
 Television screens are of around 40 inches or more, while computer monitors’ screen size is of 24 to 27 inches.